Facts & Trivia

 In 1901, two Jewish brothers, Myer and Herbert Heller, developed a flower called “the American Beauty Rose.”
 This particular flower became a symbol of national prestige, with buds as big as goose eggs and more petals than any other flower.
 It was so popular that it was sold throughout the country.
 It even earned the city of New Castle the nickname “Rose City.” at one point, more than 100 greenhouses were operating in the city solely because of the famous flower.

 As of October 1, 2023, Pearl Berg was 114 years old.
 Pearl Berg was the 10th oldest living human being in the world – the 3rd oldest living American – and was the oldest living Jew in the world – born on October 1, 1909, in Evansville, Indiana.
+She passed away in 2024 when she was the 9th oldest human being in the world.

 A German-speaking Jewish Immigrant to Evansville, Indiana, Simon Hecht prepared one of the first Jewish hymnals in the United States in 1877.
 He was also a Teacher and a Choir director and wrote numerous books about Hebrew and Jewish Music.